Unified Communications Requirements: 7 Conditions to Implement UCaaS

 - Access to monitoring and reporting, especially for organizations with a high call volume or contact center

-- Remote access to administrative portal via mobile and web applications
+- Remote access to the administrative portal via mobile and web applications

 - Self-service features for call routing, call management, and other advanced functions